ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 ### Rule Change
 Once the threshold is added to the data model, the `OVERTEMP` rule can become sensitive to it.

-> Remember: The goal in this style of contract is to build up asset state from incoming events, storing the calculated state in *world state*.
+> The goal in this style of contract is to build up asset state from incoming events, storing the calculated state in *world state*.
 Just before the state calculation is completed, the rules engine is run against the new asset state, which must raise or clear its specific alert for the target asset.

 The `OVERTEMP` rule is defined in [rules.go](../rules.go).